 Liposuction Orlando

-Liposuction is one of the most common body contouring procedures performed in our practice for both women and men.
-Despite extensive diet and exercise, many individuals find themselves with resistant areas of fat.
-Other patients undergo liposuction simply because they want to look better both in and out of their clothes.
-Yet others require removal of much larger volumes of fat (large volume liposuction) as part of a staged body contouring procedure.
-All patients who undergo liposuction must be motivated to maintain their results through lifestyle modifications.
-Many liposuction procedures are performed on an outpatient basis at Dr. Spence's & Dr. Ovalle's Orlando, Florida plastic surgery offices, with some patients even coming from the Caribbean.
-Contact Hillcrest Plastic Surgery today for your consultation, 407-999-2585.
-Also, feel free to browse through our Liposuction Before and After Photo Gallery.
+Liposuction is one of the most common body contouring procedures, which is performed in our practice for both women and men.
+Despite extensive diet and exercise, many individuals can find themselves with resistant areas of fat.
+Other patients undergo liposuction because they want to redefine and reshape their bodies to enhance their overall appearance.
+Other individuals interested in liposuction have the procedure done to remove larger volumes of fat (large volume liposuction) as part of a staged body contouring procedure.

-It’s important to not view liposuction as a weight-loss procedure.
-Liposuction with Hillcrest is a body-contouring procedure intended to remove stubborn pockets of fat in areas such as the lower abdomen and the flanks.
-Still, there will be fat removed, and if you maintain a healthy lifestyle afterwards the pounds removed should stay off.
-The fat removed in a single liposuction procedure is usually in the 4–5-pound range.
-Removing too much fat in a single procedure can actually be dangerous.
-Immediately after your procedure, however, you will actually likely weigh more due to the tumescent solution that is injected and the slight swelling that will occur.
+The fat removed in a single liposuction procedure is usually in the four to five pound range.
+We are careful to not exceed the limits as removing too much fat in a single procedure can be dangerous.
+Immediately after your procedure, however, you will weigh more due to the tumescent solution that is injected, and the slight swelling that will occur.

-Will I Have Excess, Loose Skin After Liposuction?
+Will I Have Loose Skin After Liposuction?

 Is Liposuction Painful?

-Our doctors uses tumescent liposuction, where a saline solution that also includes Lidocaine and epinephrine is injected into the target area first.
+Our doctors use tumescent liposuction, where a saline solution that also includes Lidocaine and epinephrine is injected into the target area first.
 This swells the area for easier access, and the Lidocaine provides local anesthetic.
 The epinephrine constricts the blood vessels for less blood loss and bruising.
 We may also use power-assisted liposuction, which further helps to break loose the targeted fat cells.

-Am I a Candidate for Liposuction in Orlando, FL?
+Am I a Good Candidate for Liposuction?

 How do I Prepare for my Liposuction Procedure?

 Although liposuction is not an overly invasive procedure compared to what it used to be, patients still need to follow the pre-procedure protocols for surgery.
 This means not smoking for two weeks prior to your procedure and for at least two weeks after.
-You’ll need to stop taking aspirin or other medications or supplements that can reduce the ability of your blood to clot.
-This will limit your bruising.
-If you’re having larger areas treated, you should prepare your house for a few days of laying low.
-You’ll be able to walk and get about, but you probably won’t feel like going to the store or doing other chores for a couple days.
+Smoking can cause surgical implications as well as reduce skin elasticity.

-Other tips include:
+Some tips include:

-- Start a walking program prior to surgery (at least 20 minutes per day for 3 days)
+• Start a walking program prior to surgery (at least 20 minutes per day for 3 days)

 How is the Liposuction Procedure Performed?

-Dr. Spence was the first surgeon to introduce the MicroAir power assisted liposuction to Orlando, Florida and has gained extensive experience with it over the years.
-Power assisted liposuction is a new technology for body sculpting.
-The tip of the liposuction instrument vibrates rapidly, with special contours to the tip to enable the efficient removal of fat from previously hard to get to areas, such as the flanks of men.
-This allows the surgeon to have more precise control for the efficient removal of fat; therefore, decreasing the amount of time you will be under general anesthesia.
+The tip of the liposuction instrument vibrates rapidly, with special contours in the tip that enable efficient removal of fat from previously hard to get to areas, such as the flanks of men.
+This allows the surgeon to have more precise control for the efficient removal of fat; therefore decreasing the amount of time you will be under general anesthesia.

-Large volumes of fluid, called tumescent solution, are infused beneath the skin; this swells the fatty space and causes the small blood vessels to clamp down enabling the efficient removal of fat with minimal amounts of blood loss.
-This produces much less trauma to the patient, speeds their recovery, and lessens bruising.
-Since power assisted liposuction uses no heat to break up the fat pockets, there is much less risk of damage to the skin as seen with some other forms of liposuction.
 Our doctors use fine cannulas, lessening the risk of skin irregularities with less trauma to the tissue, while shortening the recovery time.
-Because of the use of such fine instruments and the placement of the tiny holes for liposuction in areas hidden by the undergarments, these tiny holes are not closed and are allowed to drain immediately after surgery to help diminish swelling.
-Specially filled compression garments are placed right after surgery to help decrease swelling and support the elasticity of the skin.
+Due to the use of fine instruments and the placement of the tiny holes for liposuction in areas hidden by the undergarments, the tiny holes are not closed, and are allowed to drain immediately after surgery to help diminish swelling.
+Specially filled compression garments are applied right after surgery to help decrease swelling and support the elasticity of the skin.

 What Parts of the Body Can Liposuction Be Performed on?